whid-injector/whid-31337/WHID_Elite_HybridC2_v.1.0/README.md

 # Use the HybridC2 function with WHID Elite

-1. Send "hybridC2:" via SMS to WHID Elite to enable the hybrid function
+1. Send "hybridC2:" via SMS to WHID Elite to enable the hybrid function.

-2. Use any exfiltration command (example: airgapnix:whoami)
+2. Use any exfiltration command (example: airgapnix:whoami).

 3. Disable hybrid communication by sending an SMS to WHID Elite: hybridC2off: